Загальні відомості про нефритичний синдром

 (See also Overview of Glomerular Disorders.)

-Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis) and occurs at any age.
+Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis) (see figure Electron Microscopic Features in Immunologic Glomerular Disorders) and occurs at any age.
 Causes differ by age (see table Glomerular Disorders by Age and Presentation), and mechanisms differ by cause.
-The syndrome can be
+The syndrome can be:

 • Acute (serum creatinine rises over many weeks or less)

-• Chronic (renal insufficiency may progress over years)
+• Chronic (kidney disease may progress over years)

 • Primary (idiopathic)